Business Start-ups: Sole Trader or Limited Company?

 To help with decision making, see our tables below which consider pros and cons, suggestions related to common scenarios and cost and earnings comparisons.

-Pros and Cons of Starting as a Sole Trader v Ltd Company
+Pros and Cons of Starting as a Sole Trader or Limited Company

 Summary Recommendations for Common Situations